-Trial phase: There are three trial phases before a drug is approved – phase 4 trials may take place after a drug has been approved or if the FDA is looking for more information to continue monitoring results.
-As you can see in this example, there are also sub-phases of trials.
+There are also sub-phases of trials.
 These trials may be seeking a bit of additional information before submitting results from all of the trials to the FDA.

 Trial type: You'll also see here whether a trial is interventional or observational.

 In this section, you'll find the condition area for the study.
 Sometimes, this information may be specific and mention a subtype of a particular condition.
-For example, a trial may be for exercise-induced asthma, or for a certain kind of MS.
+For example, a trial may be for exercise-induced asthma, early Alzheimer’s disease, or a certain kind of multiple sclerosis.

 Intervention being studied

 This section lets you know what treatment is being researched in the study.
-An "intervention" can be a medication, a medical device, or a behavior change, such as diet or exercise.
+An "intervention" can be an experimental medication, device, activity, or procedure.

 Purpose of the trial

 In this section, you'll see the goal of the trial – basically, why it's being conducted.
-For example, the purpose of the trial may be to research whether or not a potential new treatment is safe and effective for patients.
+For example, the purpose of the trial may be to research whether or not an investigational drug is safe and effective for patients.
 Trials may also research a non-medication option, such as a new method of health care delivery.

-You may also see in this section that a trial is "observational," rather than "interventional."
-In observational trials, patients are not given an "intervention," meaning a specific treatment.
+You may also see in this section that a trial is observational rather than interventional.
+In observational trials, patients are not given an intervention.
 Instead, participants are put into groups and observed.
 For example, a researcher may divide older adults into groups based on their diet and track health outcomes.